-- C Support the reduction of greenhouse gas emissions arising from the operation of the regional transport network. - d Support government investigations into alternative fuel options and eco-efficient vehicles. - e Ensure the transport network is developed in a way that minimises the use of non-renewable resources. - f Support the use of transport modes that are not dependent on fossil fuels, including active transport modes. - g Ensure location and design of new transport infrastructure enhance access, minimise community severance issues and take account of the special values of the local area including, but not limited to, environmental matters and community concerns. - h Support ongoing installation of stock truck effluent disposal sites at key localities in the region.
+- b Support continuous improvement in air quality through reduction in harmful vehicle emissions. - c Support the reduction of greenhouse gas emissions arising from the operation of the regional transport network. - d Support government investigations into alternative fuel options and eco-efficient vehicles. - e Ensure the transport network is developed in a way that minimises the use of non-renewable resources. - f Support the use of transport modes that are not dependent on fossil fuels, including active transport modes. - g Ensure location and design of new transport infrastructure enhance access, minimise community severance issues and take account of the special values of the local area including, but not limited to, environmental matters and community concerns. - h Support ongoing installation of stock truck effluent disposal sites at key localities in the region.